99% of guides to the best things to do in Dublin with kids contain the exact same recommendations.

 There’s weekly classes, each of which is tailored to include a mix of experiences that are designed to engage both parents and toddlers alike.

-What family days out in Dublin have we missed?
+What kids activities in Dublin have we missed?

 I’ve no doubt that we’ve unintentionally left out some brilliant things to do in Dublin with kids from the guide above.